What Puppy Vaccinations Does My Puppy Need?

 Deworm & Heartworm Preventative

-Along with certain core vaccinations, puppies also need to be dewormed and be on heartworm preventative.
+Along with their puppy shots, puppies also need deworming and heartworm preventative.
 Puppies get parasites from their mother, either through their milk or even in utero.
 Those worms need to be treated with several doses to ensure that all the parasites are killed off.

 Bordetella is an extremely contagious disease that causes flu or cold-like symptoms in dogs.
 It’s usually not deadly, but it can be a threat to vulnerable puppies.